derekjwilliams/covid-19-graphql/README.md

 * federation

-These first three also contain db folders with init scripts that can be used to run Postgres Dockers, but more typically can be used to populate the covid database.
+These first three also contain db folders with init scripts that can be used to run a Postgres Docker (e.g. for development without a local PostgresQL), but more typically can be used to populate the covid database in a local instance of Postgresql (for development), or a cloud base Postgres database in production.

 To access the local database the pg_hba.conf and postgresql.conf files will need to be updated.
 To find the correct location of these files you can as postgresql using the psq command: